Natural Disasters

 How can Homeowner's and Renter's prevent Asbestos exposure After Disaster?

 • Know the law.
-There are strict local, state and federal requirements for asbestos removal and disposal that trained licensed professionals must follow.
+There are strict local, state and federal requirements for asbestos inspection, removal and disposal that trained, licensed professionals must follow; contact your local health, air quality, or building department before starting cleanup or repairs if you suspect asbestos‑containing materials.

 HOW TO FIND OUT IF YOU HAVE A PROBLEM